turingschool/curriculum/source/topics/cli.markdown

 Hello, Charlie!
 {% endterminal %}

-Add a scenario for it:
+Add a scenario for it in your ruby feature test:

 ```plain
 Scenario: Greeting many people